Skip to content

 • Various username, password, captcha errors

-These issues often do not need to be fixed, just regular checks to see if the quantity surges.
-The source of these issues is often crawler systems, various health checks, vulnerability scans, but generally, the quantity is stable, rarely experiencing drastic fluctuations.
+Such issues often do not need fixing; regular checks on whether the quantity surges are sufficient.
+The sources of such issues are often crawler systems, various health checks, vulnerability scans, but generally, the quantity remains stable, rarely experiencing sharp increases or decreases.

 Simply recording prompt information, such as: